rexrainbow/phaser3-rex-notes/docs/docs/ui-label.md

 - `action` : Game object of action icon, optional.
 - `actionMask` : Set true to add a *circle* mask on action icon game object.
     - *Phaser 3 engine does not support nested mask*, uses [circle mask image](circlemaskimage.md) instead.
+- `actionSize` : Force display size of action game object to `actionSize`x`actionSize`
+- `actionWidth` : Force display width of action game object to `actionWidth`.
+    - If `actionHeight` is `undefined`, set `scaleY` of action game object to `scaleX` of action game object, to keep size ratio.
+- `actionHeight` : Force display height of action game object to `actionHeight`.
+    - If `actionWidth` is `undefined`, set `scaleX` of action game object to `scaleY` of action game object, to keep size ratio.
-- `align` : Alignment of icon, text, action-icon game objects.
+- `align` : Alignment of icon, text, action game objects.
     - `undefined`, or `'left'`, or `'top'` : Align game objects at left, or top.
     - `'center'` : Align game objects at center.
     - `'right'`, or `'bottom'` : Align game objects at right, or bottom.